-Baked Spaghetti Squash is one of my favorite ways to add a healthy vegetable to my plate in the fall and winter.
+Baked Spaghetti Squash is one of my favorite ways to add a healthy vegetable to my plate.
+It’s delicious on its own, but it’s string-like texture also makes a great low-carb alternative to pasta!
 This post will show you how to bake spaghetti squash in the oven for the perfect side dish or use as a base for your favorite pasta sauces.

 Lately, a lot of people have asked me how to cook spaghetti squash and what to do with it.
 I’m happy to help!
-I absolutely love spaghetti squash – it’s been one of my favorites for years!
+I absolutely love spaghetti squash — it’s been one of my favorite fall vegetables for years!

 If you haven’t tried spaghetti squash yet, this simple cooking method will give you a newfound favorite menu item.

 Frequently, spaghetti squash is used as a substitute for traditional pasta or zucchini noodles in recipes.
-You can bake it and then pull the strings of squash out and use it as a base for a pasta sauce or even your favorite slow-cooked Bolognese sauce.
+You can bake it and then pull the strings of squash out and use it as a base for a pasta sauce or even your favorite slow-cooked vegetarian bolognese sauce.

 You can eat it by itself as a simple side dish, or cut it in half lengthwise to turn it into a “boat” you can fill with sauces and protein.